Grigor McClelland: Public service

 In 1977, he was appointed Chairman of the Washington Development Corporation by the Secretary of State for the Environment Peter Shore, replacing Sir James Steel.
 As chairman, McClelland was empowered to decide on Washington Development Corporation involvement in any regional projects.
-McClelland in this role pushed for the development of Nissan's first European factory at Washington, and was part of the superviory committee set up to negotiate the investment.
+McClelland in this role pushed for the development of Nissan's first European factory at Washington, and was part of the supervisory committee set up to negotiate the investment.
 McClelland continued in the role until the corporation was abolished in 1988.

 Voluntary work

 McClelland, along with his first wife Diana were active members of the Society of Friends, at both local and national level, with him serving as an Elder between 1958 and 1962.
 Prior to World War II, McClelland had argued in a school speaking competition entitled When we have won the war that Germany should not be punished with another Versailles style treatment.
 He would later go on Quaker and International Fellowship of Reconciliation organised delegation trips, first to the USSR in 1952 and then China in 1952 and 1955, followed by the US in 1957, afterwards having to overcome smears of being a communist sympathiser.
 In his eighties, McClelland promoted to the Newcastle Local Friends meeting a new project.
 The Newcastle Conflict Resolution Network idea was adopted and receives funding from the Joseph Rowntree Charitable Trust.